OK to share CCTV footage online to nab culprits?

 "Sometimes, there can be disagreements over payment when a customer says he has paid and we are unsure... (and) if there is a break-in, the CCTV will record it," he said.

-In any case, this is an issue that can only become more complex.
+In any case, this is an issue that can only become more complex in the future.

 Mr Daegan Tan, manager of CCTV supplier Field Safe, said that the demand for surveillance equipment from shops, offices and residences has gone up in the past two years.